justin-hill426/GameShowApp/README.md

 If the player completes the phrase before they run out of guesses, a winning screen appears.
 If the player guesses incorrectly five times, a losing screen appears.

 A player can guess a letter only once.
 After they’ve guessed a letter, the program will disable that letter on the onscreen keyboard.

+STYLE CHANGES:
+ Changed Background color to a more fitting light grey.
+ Changed start/replay button to light green.
+ Changed the color of valid input letters and wrong input letters to green/red respectively Added check using regex to make sure the keyboard input from the user is an underscore alphabetic character Added functionality to start/restart the game with the enter key.